mi-chellenguyen/Fabflix/README.md

 # Fabflix

-Fabflix is a web appplication that allows a user to search, browse, and purchase movies.
+Fabflix is a web application that allows a user to search, browse, and purchase movies.
 This was a class project for CS 122B at University of California Irvine taken during Winter of 2019.
 It was developed using Java EE framework(Servlets, JSP, JSTL, EL, JDBC) along with front-end technologies(HTML,CSS,Javascript,jQuery,AJAX,BootStrap).
 This application used to be hosted and deployed on AWS platform but has now been shut down.

 **Developed by:** Michelle Nguyen, Katrina Dang